Tchidi Chikere: Personal life

 Chikere has three sons with his first wife, actress Sophia Tchidi Chikere.
 The marriage ended in 2012.
-He is currently married to actress Nuella Njubigbo.
-The traditional wedding ceremony took place on March 29, 2014 in his wife's hometown in Anambra State and the white wedding at the Catholic Church of Transfiguration, VGC, Lagos State on June 9, 2018.
+He later married actress Nuella Njubigbo.
+The traditional wedding ceremony took place on 29 March 2014 in his wife's hometown in Anambra State, and the white wedding was held at the Catholic Church of Transfiguration, VGC, Lagos State, on 9 June 2018.
+He has a daughter with Nuella and in 2021, speculations arose that the couple had separated.
+They unfollowed each other on Instagram.
+As of April 2023, Chikere announced that he had remarried.

-Film

-He directs the talkshow The Pink Room.